eddie-energy/architecture/arc42/appendix/regional-coverage/regional-coverage.md

 title: Regional Coverage
 ---

-::: warning TO REVIEW
+::: warning TODO
-This was just a quick draft on how this section could look like, please either remove it and put the information into its respecting sections or work over it.
+To be moved to the eddie-energy/eddie repository as part of its documentation
 :::

 ## What is a Region Connector?